 In celebration of her birthday, MEGA looks back on its founder Sari Yap, a visionary who understood what it meant to leave a legacy: like all things, it will keep on moving, beyond her vision.

-“I’ve got the magazine.
+Sari Yap was telling me, a quivering applicant, “I’ve got the magazine.
 Events are doing well.
-I’ve got an excellent guy leading the television platform,” Sari Yap was telling me, a quivering applicant.
-“I need someone to do the same thing in the digital sphere.”
+I’ve got an excellent guy leading the television platform.”
+She says, “I need someone to do the same thing in the digital sphere.”
 In the corner of my eye, I could see founding Creative Director Lorraine Belmonte nodding in agreement.

 Sari Yap Right Here, Right Now